maxGeisi/Neuro_rare_disease/README.md

 Simplified Data & Pipeline:
 This project uses a simplified dataset and approach.
 In a real scenario, one would probably:

-- Fit transformations (e.g., scaling, encoding) on the training data only, then apply them to val/test.
+- Fit transformations (e.g., scaling, encoding) on the training data only

-- Consider more complex data sources, additional quality checks, and domain knowledge for interpreting results.
+- The Biological Data is probably more complex and woould require additional quality checks, and a changed model layout.

 ### Project Structure: